Akraberg: World War II in Akraberg

 During World War II, Akraberg lighthouse and radio were serviced by technical Royal Air Force soldiers, working on one of the first radar stations, which scanned the water and air south of the Faroe Islands.
 There are still some buildings in Akraberg from the World War II period, which were built by the British soldiers using reinforced concrete.

 Climate

 Akraberg has a very mild winter version of a tundra climate which borders very closely on a subpolar oceanic climate.

+Climate data for Akraberg, Suðuroy, 101 m.a.s.l.